Understanding glycemic load is just as important as the glycemic index of foods

-If you'd like to give low-glycemic-index eating a try, click here to see our table of the glycemic index and load for over 100 common foods.
+If you'd like to give low-glycemic-index eating a try, click here to see our table of the glycemic index for over 62 common foods.

 And for more information on how to live well — and eat well — with type 2 diabetes, buy Healthy Eating for Type 2 Diabetes, a Special Health Report from Harvard Medical School.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.